 ritual & release

-Featuring performances from some of the Lowcountry's most gifted musicians and poets, along with dynamic projection design by Colby Cofield and a floral ofrenda by Mexican artist Steph Frx for you to pay tribute to your loved ones, Ritual & Release invites us to embrace the cycles of life, let go of what no longer serves us, and find beauty and grace in the face of loss and change.
-Whether you're navigating personal sorrow, in a time of transition, or seeking to connect with others on a shared journey of surrender and renewal, we offer a collective experience of release and resilience in the face of life's impermanence.
+Featuring performances from some of the Lowcountry’s most gifted artists, Ritual & Release invites us to embrace the cycles of life, release what no longer serves, and find beauty and grace in the face of change.
+Whether you're grieving a loss, moving through transition, or simply longing for connection in uncertain times, we offer a collective experience of release and resilience—a chance to remember that you are not alone.

-All proceeds from the evening will support Arts in Healing at MUSC.
+All proceeds from the evening will benefit Arts in Healing at MUSC.

 meet the artists